benmbutler/DigiMinR/README.md

 In the cloned or downloaded DigiMinR folder you will find a file called `DigiMinR.Rproj`.
-Opening this file should result in the DigiMinR project being opened in RStudio.
+Opening this file should result in the DigiMinR project being opened in RStudio, which sets your working directory to that of all of `DigiMinR.Rproj`.

 # Step 6: Initial build